probcomp/Gen.jl/docs/src/index.md

 ## Questions and Contributions

 If you have questions about using Gen.jl, feel free to open a [discussion on GitHub](https://github.com/probcomp/Gen.jl/discussions).
 If you encounter a bug, please [open an issue](https://github.com/probcomp/Gen.jl/issues).
 We also welcome bug fixes and feature additions as [pull requests](https://github.com/probcomp/Gen.jl/pulls).
+Please refer to our [contribution guidelines](https://github.com/probcomp/Gen.jl/blob/master/CONTRIBUTING.md) for more details.

 ## Supporting and Citing